gratifyguy/botkit-mock/README.md

             }
         ]
     ).then((message) => {
-        //in message we receive full object include
+        // In message, we receive a full object that includes params:
         //{
         //    user: 'someUserId',
         //    channel: 'someChannel',